quotient-im/libQuotient/CONTRIBUTING.md

 Pay attention to security, and work *with*, not against, the usual security hardening practices.

-`char *` and similar unchecked C-style read/write arrays are forbidden - use Qt containers (`QString`/`QLatin1String` for strings, in particular) or at the very least `std::array<>` instead.
-When dealing with `QObject`s, organise them in parent-child trees and let Qt manage object lifecycles for you.
-If that doesn't work in a given situation (no obvious parent, lifecycles not nested etc.) or outside of `QObject` framework, use `std::unique_ptr<>` and move it where appropriate to make sure the object has clear ownership.
-Shared pointers are not popular throughout the library but are totally fine to use, too.
-Avoid bare pointers and direct pointer arithmetic wherever possible.
+`char *` and similar unchecked C-style read/write arrays are forbidden - use Qt containers (`QString`/`QLatin1String` for strings, in particular) or `std::array<>`/`std::span<>` instead (E2EE-related code can also use handy `byte_view_t` and `byte_span_t` aliases).
+When dealing with `QObject`s, organise them in parent-child trees and let Qt manage object lifecycles for you instead explicit deletions.
+If that doesn't work in a given situation (no obvious parent, non-trivial lifecycle, the object doesn't derive from `QObject`, etc.), try to at least use `std::unique_ptr<>` and `std::move()` it when/where appropriate to make sure the object has clear ownership.
+Finally, shared pointers can be used when circular dependencies are not a concern.
+Avoid direct pointer arithmetic wherever possible and only use bare pointers within `QObject` parent-child trees and for non-owning/weak access to resources owned by `std::unique_ptr<>`.
+Consider using references instead of pointers, where applicable.

 Exercise the
 [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)